graphhopper/graphhopper/docs/core/profiles.md

 ## Setting up a Custom Profile

 Custom profiles work very much the same way as the 'standard' profiles described at the beginning of this document.
-The custom model needs to be written in a separate YAML file and the `weighting` has to be set to `custom`.
+The custom model needs to be written in a separate YAML (or JSON) file and the `weighting` has to be set to `custom`.
 Use the `custom_model_file` field to point to the custom model file like this:

 ```yaml